What Every Interior Designer Should Know about PR

 I have been doing PR for interior designers since I first started my business in 2008.
 In fact, one of my very first clients was an up and coming interior designer.
-She was a dream client, mostly because she checked all the boxes—she was incredibly talented, already had a roster of celebrity clients, and had a vision to eventually open a shop, and write a book.
-Through the years, we helped her get publicity for all of them.
+She was a dream client—mostly because she checked all the boxes (that’s PR speak for had all the components that make magazine editors drool)—she was incredibly talented, already had a roster of celebrity clients, had a vision to open a shop, and write a book.

-Since then, I have worked with many other interior designers—some on a project base, meaning the goal was to get their one project placed—while some have chosen to have ongoing PR, where they want to be positioned as an expert.
-There are many reasons to hire a publicist if you are an interior designer, which I will explain at the end, but there are also a few things to consider before you do.
-And while we’re on that topic, if you haven’t considered what makes you unique or what types of clients you seek to serve, here are a few thought starters to help you with your marketing.
+I still work with many other interior designers—some on a project base, meaning the goal was to get their one project placed—while some choose to have ongoing PR, where they want to be positioned as an expert.
+There are many reasons to hire a publicist, but read on for what you need to know before you do.
+And if you need some help figuring out how to reach your potential clients, here are a few thought starters to help with that.

-1. DEVELOP YOUR OWN STYLE: A few interior designers that I have consulted with have been afraid of putting themselves in a certain box or being known for a certain style.
+1. DEVELOP YOUR OWN STYLE: Many interior designers don’t want to put themselves in a certain box.
 They feel they can cater to any style.
-I’m here to tell you that if you want to become known in your field, you should really consider being specific.
-The client I mentioned first, who had the book and the shop, was known for her eclectic style, and was one of the first designers to mix modern with vintage.
+I’m here to tell you that if you want to stand out in your field, you need to have your own unique style.
+The client mentioned above is known for her eclectic style, and put modern vintage on the map.
 She isn’t afraid of color, and loves to mix pieces from different time periods.
-Of course, she is capable of designing an all white modern home, but that’s not really what she’s known for.
-Having a definitive style put her on the map, and made getting press way easier.
+Of course, she is capable of designing an all white modern home, but it’s not why she is famous.

-2. RELATIONSHIPS MATTER: I have noticed more than in any other industry, interior design editors really like to have a direct relationship with the designer.
+2. RELATIONSHIPS MATTER: More than in any other industry, interior design editors love having a direct relationship with you.
 You may think this negates having a publicist, but in fact, it actually helps a publicist do their job better.
 You should go to as many events in your city that you can.
-In L.A. we have LCDQ Legends Week, and designers are selected to design windows, appear on panels, and attend parties where they can mingle with industry insiders, other designers and magazine editors.
+In L.A. there is LCDQ Legends Week, where elected designers create windows and appear on panels.
+There are also parties all week, where ticketed guests can mingle with industry insiders, other designers and magazine editors.

-3. FOCUS ON WHAT YOU CAN CONTROL: If you have a completed project that you want to get in a magazine, you must have it styled and professionally photographed.
+3. FOCUS ON WHAT YOU CAN CONTROL: You should have your interior design project styled and professionally photographed.
+Even if you have no plans to get press, you should have professional images on your website.
 That is one of the few things you can control.
 Even if the magazine plans to reshoot the project, your photos matter most.
-Keep in mind that even when you have amazing photos, getting a design project featured in a magazine comes down to many factors: the editorial calendar of the magazine and if the project fits into that, if they have had a similar project featured recently, if it is on-trend, and many other factors that you have zero control over.
+Keep in mind that even with amazing photos, getting a design project featured in a magazine comes down to many factors: if your projects fits in with their editorial plans, if they have had a similar project featured recently, if it is on-trend, and many other factors that you have zero control over.